Interactive · v2.0 · July 2026

 Defensible, worth publishing, hard to dismiss without engagement.

-- S2 Several influential frameworks — especially in fundamental physics, predictive processing, embodied and enactive cognition, and contemplative phenomenology — are under convergent pressure away from container ontology.
-This pressure is substantive and shifts the burden of proof for theories that defend the container picture.
+- S2 Several influential frameworks — predictive processing, embodied and enactive cognition, contemplative phenomenology, and (more weakly) fundamental physics — are under convergent pressure away from container ontology.
+This pressure is substantive and shifts the burden of proof for theories that defend the container picture; the physics arm, taken alone, carries the least of that weight (see the academic edition, section 4).
+Weakens if: the named domains' internal debates resolve back toward container ontology. · Nearest prior owner: domain pressure per Ladyman & Ross, Rovelli, and Friston, Clark, Seth; the container/positional genealogy per Jammer (via Einstein’s foreword), re-carved as transcendent/immanent by Traxler (2017).

 Medium claims